mpavithr/healthcare-platform/README.md

 This repository contains the front end code for the entire healthcare application (REACT-Native).
 It also contains all the firebase backend code.
 User authentication in the user module and chat module uses firebase backend.

-The rest of the backend code (Django) is in this repository - https://github.com/mpavithr/Patient-Monitoring-System-with-Django (Check the user folder for all my APIs used in this project.)
+The rest of the backend code (Django) is in this repository - https://github.com/mpavithr/Patient-Monitoring-System-with-Django (Check the user folder in the repo for all my APIs used in this project.)

 ```RNFirebase``` folder consists of the chat application.